mmm/docker-cloudera-quickstart/README.md

 Run the CDH Quick Start image in a docker container.

-The latest CDH release is on `master`... pinned versions can be found on other branches.
+The latest CDH release is on `master` and pinned versions can be found on dedicated branches.

 ## Install

-This image is somewhat large... you might want to do a separate
+This image is somewhat large, so you might want to do a separate

     docker pull svds/cdh